-• 18.
-WATER: COASTAL BARRIER RESOURCES OR COASTAL ZONES □ POSITIVE IMPACT □ NEGATIVE IMPACT □ UNKNOWN IMPACT 19.
+18. WATER: COASTAL BARRIER RESOURCES OR COASTAL ZONES □ POSITIVE IMPACT □ NEGATIVE IMPACT □ UNKNOWN IMPACT 19.
 WATER: MARINE AND/OR ESTUARINE □ POSITIVE IMPACT □ NEGATIVE IMPACT □ UNKNOWN IMPACT 20.
 WATER: STREAM FLOW CHARACTERISTICS □ POSITIVE IMPACT □ NEGATIVE IMPACT □ UNKNOWN IMPACT 21.
-WATER: WETLANDS AND FLOODPLAIN (include Wetland and Floodplain Map) □ POSITIVE IMPACT □ NEGATIVE IMPACT □ UNKNOWN IMPACT 22.
-PRIME FARMLAND (include Farmland Map) POSITIVE IMPACT IMPACT UNKNOWN IMPACT :- THIS IS A LIST OF MANDATORY IMPACT CRITERIA THAT PRECLUDES THE USE OF A CATEGORICAL EXCLUSION.
+WATER: WETLANDS AND FLOODPLAIN (Include Wetland and Floodplain Map.) □ POSITIVE IMPACT □ NEGATIVE IMPACT □ UNKNOWN IMPACT 22.
+SOIL SURVEY AND PRIME FARMLAND (Include Soil and Farmland Map.)
+POSITIVE IMPACT UNEGATIVE IMPACT UNKNOWN IMPACT - THIS IS A LIST OF MANDATORY IMPACT CRITERIA THAT PRECLUDES THE USE OF A CATEGORICAL EXCLUSION.
 IF YOU ANSWER "YES" OR "?"
-TO IIA, YOU MUST DEVELOP AN ENVIRONMENTAL ASSESSMENT OR ENVIRONMENTAL IMPACT STATEMENT REGARDLESS OF YOUR ANSWERS TO TAB E MANDATOF ₹Y WILL YOUR PROPOSAL YES ИО ?
+TO A IST DEVELOP AN ENVIRONMENTAL ASSESSMENT OR ENVIRONMENTAL IMPACT STATEMENT REGARDLESS OF YOUR ANSWERS TO TABLE 1.
+ANY OF THE MANDATOR CRITERIA, WILL YOUR PROPOSAL YES NO ?
 1. HAVE SIGNIFICANT NEGATIVE IMPACTS ON PUBLIC HEALTH OR SAFETY?
 2. HAVE SIGNIFICANT NEGATIVE IMPACTS ON UNIQUE NATURAL RESOURCES OR GEOGRAPHIC CHARACTERISTICS SUCH AS HISTORIC OR CULTURAL RESOURCES; PARK, RECREATION, OR REFUGE LANDS; WILDERNESS AREAS; WILD OR SCENIC RIVERS; NATIONAL NATURAL LANDMARKS; SOLE OR PRINCIPAL DRINKING WATER AQUIFERS; PRIME FARMLANDS; WETLANDS; FLOODPLAINS; NATIONAL MONUMENTS; MIGRATORY BIRDS; AND OTHER ECOLOGICALLY SIGNIFICANT OR CRITICAL AREAS?
 3. HAVE HIGHLY CONTROVERSIAL ENVIRONMENTAL EFFECTS OR INVOLVE UNRESOLVED CONFLICTS CONCERNING ALTERNATIVE USES OF AVAILABLE RESOURCES?
 4. HAVE HIGHLY UNCERTAIN AND POTENTIALLY SIGNIFICANT ENVIRONMENTAL EFFECTS OR INVOLVE UNIQUE OR UNKNOWN ENVIRONMENTAL RISKS?
 5. ESTABLISH A PRECEDENT FOR FUTURE ACTION OR REPRESENT A DECISION IN PRINCIPLE ABOUT FUTURE ACTIONS WITH POTENTIALLY SIGNIFICANT ENVIRONMENTAL EFFECTS?
 6. HAVE A DIRECT RELATIONSHIP TO OTHER ACTIONS WITH INDIVIDUALLY INSIGNIFICANT BUT CUMULATIVELY SIGNIFICANT ENVIRONMENTAL EFFECTS?
 7. HAVE SIGNIFICANT ADVERSE EFFECTS ON PROPERTIES LISTED OR ELIGIBLE FOR LISTING IN THE NATIONAL REGISTER OF HISTORIC PLACES AS DETERMINED BY NPS?
 8. HAVE SIGNIFICANT NEGATIVE IMPACTS TO SPECIES LISTED, OR PROPOSED TO BE LISTED, ON THE LIST OF ENDANGERED OR THREATENED SPECIES OR HAVE SIGNIFICANT IMPACTS ON DESIGNATED CRITICAL HABITAT FOR THESE SPECIES?
 9. VIOLATE A FEDERAL, STATE, LOCAL, OR TRIBAL LAW OR REQUIREMENT IMPOSED FOR THE PROTECTION OF THE ENVIRONMENT?
-10. 1 HAVE A DISPROPORTIONATELY HIGH AND ADVERSE EFFECT ON LOW INCOME OR MINORITY POPULATIONS (EO 12898)?
-11. HAVE A DISPROPORTIONATELY HIGH AND ADVERSE EFFECT ON LOW INCOME OR MINORITY POPULATIONS (EO 12898)?
-LIMIT ACCESS TO AND CEREMONIAL USE OF INDIAN SACRED SITES ON FEDERAL LANDS BY INDIAN RELIGIOUS PRACTITIONERS OR SIGNIFICANTLY ADVERSELY AFFECT THE PHYSICAL INTEGRITY OF SUCH SACRED SITES?
+10. HAVE A DISPROPORTIONATELY HIGH AND ADVERSE EFFECT ON LOW INCOME OR MINORITY POPULATIONS (EO 12898)?
+11. LIMIT ACCESS TO AND CEREMONIAL USE OF INDIAN SACRED SITES ON FEDERAL LANDS BY INDIAN RELIGIOUS PRACTITIONERS OR SIGNIFICANTLY ADVERSELY AFFECT THE PHYSICAL INTEGRITY OF SUCH SACRED SITES?
+12. CONTRIBUTE TO THE INTRODUCTION, CONTINUED EXISTENCE, OR SPREAD OF NOXIOUS WEEDS OR NONNATIVE INVASIVE SPECIES KNOWN TO OCCUR IN THE AREA OR ACTIONS THAT MAY PROMOTE THE INTRODUCTION, GROWTH, OR EXPANSION OF THE RANGE OF SUCH SPECIES?